 The next steps in this NLP weight loss anchoring technique

-9. When you feel that the key moment of emotion is starting to pass then release the fist.
+8. When you feel that the key moment of emotion is starting to pass, release the fist.

-13. Now you are going to do something called “future pacing”.
-This involves closing your eyes again and imagining the next time you will need to feel motivated/excited to do exercise.
+12. Now, you will do something called “future pacing.”
+This involves closing your eyes again and imagining the next time you need to feel motivated/excited to exercise.

-(Perhaps you imagine yourself tomorrow morning sitting on the sofa watching TV and you know you have the opportunity to do exercise).
+(Perhaps you imagine yourself sitting on the sofa tomorrow morning watching TV, and you know you have the opportunity to exercise).

-14. When you have this situation clear in your mind I want you to make a fist both in the imagined image in your mind & in real life.
+13. When you have this situation clear in your mind, I want you to make a fist both in the imagined image in your mind and in real life.
 I then want you to squeeze your fist again and feel the motivation/excitement surge through you.

-- Next time you have this situation in real life use the anchor (two squeezes of your fist).
+15. Next time you have this situation in real life, use the anchor (two squeezes of your fist).
 Chances are you will feel the emotion you need to get you going!

-EXTRA TIP: In your everyday life if you ever feel motivated/excited at any time then also make the anchor sign in that moment.
-This will further solidify the link between that double fist squeeze and the emotion you are trying to elicit from it.
+EXTRA TIP: In your everyday life, if you ever feel motivated/excited, then make the anchor sign at that moment.
+This will further solidify the link between that double fist squeeze and the emotion you are trying to elicit.

 Matching Modalities in NLP for weight loss